-Deep Stall / Parachutal Stall
+C Deep Stall / Parachutal Stall

 It is possible for gliders to enter a state of parachutal stall.
-This can be caused by several situations including; a very slow release from a B-line stall; flying the glider when wet; after a front/symmetric deflation; or flying with a light load with the trimmers in the slow position.
+This can be caused by several situations including; a very slow release from a B-line stall; flying the glider when wet; or after a front/symmetric deflation.
 The glider often looks as though it has recovered properly but carries on descending vertically without full forward motion.
 This situation is called 'deep stall' or 'parachutal stall'.

-Should a parachutal stall occur, the first reaction should be to fully raise both hands immediately.
-This normally allows the glider to return to normal flight but If nothing happens after a few seconds, release the trimmers fully or reach up and push the A-risers forwards to encourage the wing to regain normal flight.
-Ensure the glider has returned to normal flight (check your airspeed) before using the brakes again.
+It is unlikely to happen on any Ozone glider, but should it do so your first reaction should be to fully raise both hands.
+This normally allows the glider to return to normal flight but If nothing happens after a few seconds, reach up and push the A-risers forwards or apply the speed bar to encourage the wing to regain normal flight.
+Ensure the glider has returned to normal flight (check your airspeed) before you use the brakes again.

 Do not fly in rain, doing so significantly increases the likelihood of parachutal stalls occurring.
-To reduce the chance of stalling in rain, release the trimmers fully and avoid using deep brake movements and do not engage big ears.
-Find a safe area to land and using the trimmers maintain a good airspeed at all times.
+To reduce the chance of stalling in rain avoid using deep brake movements or Big Ears.
+Find a safe area to land and using the speed bar, maintain a good airspeed at all times.

-A bad preparation on launch, aerobatic flying, flying a wing of too high a level or in conditions too strong for your ability are the main causes of crayats.
+A bad preparation on launch, aerobatic flying, flying a wing of too high a level or in conditions too strong for your ability are the main causes of cravats.